 For expats looking to live in a city where there is always something new to see, eat, or do, Las Vegas is the place to be.
+Sin City is the party capital of America, but its suburbs are also home to plenty of families living normal lives away from the glare of the city's famous Strip.

 While living close to the Las Vegas Boulevard allows easy access to entertainment and eating establishments, there's a big difference between just visiting and actually having to live next door to all that activity.
 Suburban living can be found in many areas outside of the big city, whether in the form of free-standing family houses or exclusive communities with luxury homes.